gazhird/power-house/README.md

 i googled searched and found a online color wheel website called 'www.canva.com'

-Here i discovered the perfect complimentary colour for my primary blue is a reddish/orange colour as seen on the image below.
+Here i discovered the perfect complimentary colour for my primary blue is a orange colour as seen on the image below.

 ---